How to Become a Scientist in India: Career Path, Courses & Scope

 Am I eligible to apply?

-Eligibility is the first point, which you should check before applying for any course.
+Eligibility is the first thing, you must check before applying for any course.
 Here we are providing you the basic eligibility and duration of UG and PG programmes:

 Admission Process